-GT Bunning will in no way be liable for damage or personal injury caused by the use of parts other than original GT Bunning parts, accessories and additional equipment.
+GT Bunning will in no way be liable for damage or personal injury caused by using parts other than the original GT Bunning parts, accessories and additional equipment.

 Technical specifications, dimensions and weights are given with the usual tolerances (+ or -2%).